emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 - export ASCII .stls of these groups.
 The file names are the group names.
 So the inlet becomes inlet.stl and so forth.

-- cp fluid_to_solid.stl solid_to_fluid.stl .
-We need an exact copy of fluid_to_solid.stl as solid_to_fluid.stl.
+- "cp fluid_to_solid.stl solid_to_fluid.stl" We need an exact copy of fluid_to_solid.stl as solid_to_fluid.stl.
 SnappyHexMesh needs two separate and closed regions, although this seems kind of redundant.

 - still, solid_to_fluid.stl has the wrong names WITHIN the .stl file.
 So we need to replace all occurrences of "solid fluid_to_solid" and "endsolid fluid_to_solid".
 Try a "head fluid_to_solid.stl" and a  "tail fluid_to_solid.stl".
 Execute the following command in the folder: "sed -i 's/fluid_to_solid/solid_to_fluid/g' solid_to_fluid.stl" it will replace all the occurrences of fluid_to_solid.